 Pitfall 2: Amazon vs. Your Brand

-If you’re like most entrepreneurs, you want control over every aspect of your business.
+If you’re like most entrepreneurs, you want control over every aspect of your business and your product lineup.
 That way, you can make sure everything runs properly.
 With Amazon FBA, you have no choice but to give up some of that control.

 The most obvious instance where Amazon places its stamp on your business is on the box.
 Amazon ships all FBA items in boxes with the Amazon logo.
 You don’t have the option to include a personal note from you to your customer.
 You can’t ship in a box with your brand logo or even an unmarked box.
-While Amazon FBA does offer multi-channel fulfillment, orders from your website and other platforms will still be sent in Amazon boxes.
+While Amazon FBA does offer multi-channel fulfillment, orders from your website and other platforms will still be sent using Amazon boxes as well.
 This can create confusion and could detract from the relationships you want to build with your repeat customers.

 Pitfall 3: Missing that Personal Touch

 Your 3PL warehouse can do a lot more than store inventory, pick and pack, and ship orders.
 At Red Stag, for example, we can add inserts and personalized marketing materials to your customers’ orders, or help you source uniquely branded boxes and even tissue paper with your company’s logo.
 We can also kit your inventory to increase your selling potential (and disassemble kits, if you need the product).
 We work to ensure you’re shipping an optimized number of products per order.

 You won’t find services like these, which require personal attention and expanded capabilities, at Fulfillment by Amazon.